 I had just completed an authentic event, a Medieval Market Living Museum one April evening.
 It was the culmination of one and half months of preparation as the students demonstrated their personas (roles) as medieval trades people in medieval Coventry, UK.
 The students worked diligently away at their trades during this open house, all academic levels to their potential.
 Their goal was to create an authentic medieval trade persona, an authentic costume that reflected their trade role, an authentic working trade tool or product and a market stall to share their wares.
 The room was decorated with beautiful tapestries, murals, personalized heraldry banners and a large book display of the student's collective work/activity sheets carefully spiral bound.

 Visitors were far more interested in interacting with the trades people, hearing their stories, watching them work, than reading the notes that helped them attain their goal.
 Really, it is this kind of instance that affirms the reality that content and paper curriculum isn't as important as we believe them to be.
 It's important, and it certainly has its place but the applied knowledge is even more important.
 The doing consolidates all the learning that went into the event.
-Somewhere along the continuum of learning development the jot notes became larger than the tangible, meaningful applications of life itself.
+Somewhere along the continuum of learning development the jot notes became more important than the tangible, meaningful applications of the education purpose itself.
 In the end, it's the applied demonstration that counts.
 "It's all in the doing".

 Too readily ministries reword curriculum content and shift semantics around until they believe they've made significant educational reforms.
 In reality, it's the same rules, same content, same work space, same approach using a different working manual, but now with a new language to learn.